 Today there are mobile apps for practically everything and everyone.
-New apps are being developed all the time with people who have a disability.
-These highly specific apps are designed to make life easier, more fulfilling beyond just financial assistance through disability tax credit, and certainly support inclusion and independence.
+New apps are being developed all the time for people who have a disability.
+These highly specific apps are designed to make life easier, and more fulfilling beyond just financial assistance through disability tax credit, and certainly, support inclusion and independence.
 So, who is creating these apps and what can they do?
 Let’s take a look.

 Top 9 Mobile apps to help people with Disability

 - Talkitt – This app gives a voice to people with speech disorders.
 “The Talkitt app translates unintelligible pronunciation into understandable speech, allowing people to communicate using their own voice.”
 For individuals whose voices are affected by conditions such as ALS, traumatic brain injury, stroke, Parkinson’s Disease, Cerebral Palsy and others, Talkitt is a way for them to finally have communication freedom.

 - Be My Eyes – This is an app designed to support persons who are blind or have low vision.
 The app is not a translation software or voice recognition, but rather, it connects people with low vision, or people who are blind with sighted volunteers.
 At present, there are 35,000 users on this site, and 500,000 volunteers.
 It’s well on its way to becoming a great success.

 - Avaz – This app is specifically for children on Autism Spectrum Disorder.
 Developed in India, it enables kids to communicate using pictures.
 It can be used by kids and adults.It has a picture and keyboard modes to support both types of communication.It may prove to be highly empowering for those kids who live with speech/communication challenges.

 - RogerVoice – This app is for people in the Deaf Culture, or for persons who are Hard of Hearing.
 This clever app transforms speech into readable text, so that a person can read what another person is saying on the other end of the phone.
 It launched in 2015 for Android devices.